 What holds our interest – kinda – for a great deal of the time are Besson’s images.
 They’re immensely more attractive in comparison to that other sci-fi turkey, David Lynch’s 1984 dystopian, muddled mud pie, Dune.
 I can still see a scene in Valerian in which mauve coloured aliens wake up beside a beach on the far side of the universe, to stretch in the morning light.
 But the scene goes nowhere, a side story that loses momentum.

-There are a whole list of marvellous images for out ticket money: fishlike beings in diving-bell spacesuits, monkey-anteater hybrids and other tentacular marvels that look as if puppets from Jim Henson’s workshop, and elongated stick aliens with bubbling-liquid necks.
+There are a whole list of marvellous images for our ticket money: fish-like beings in diving-bell spacesuits, monkey-anteater hybrids, other tentacular marvels that look as if puppets from Jim Henson’s workshop, and elongated stick aliens with bubbling-liquid necks.
 Outer space and under water look a wondrous playground.
 Besson’s creatures put J.K.
-Rowling’s in a peep.
+Rowling’s gas in a peep.

 Try to see it in the 3-D version; it will make up for the poor story.

 What about the actor’s performances?
 They all do pretty well, no Oscar performances, but more than acceptable.
 They are not given any character development, none see life differently by revelation or experience.
 They stay pretty well the same from start to finish.
 Valerian and Laureline begin at loggerheads, have an infantile courtship before falling into full, passionate love.